grongierisc/formation-template/README.md

         return
 ```

-It is needed to use, if necessary to protect the code, multiple if conditions on the message type using for example `isinstance()` as seen in our `bo.py` file.<br>That way, if a wrong message arrive to our operation, nothing will happen.
+It is needed to use, if necessary to protect the code, multiple **if** conditions on the message type using for example `isinstance()` as seen in our `bo.py` file.<br>That way, if a message that was not foreseen arrive to our operation no code will be run.

 As we can see, if the `FileOperation` receive a message of the type `msg.FormationRequest`, the information hold by the message will be written down on the `toto.csv` file.<br>Note that `Path` is already a parameter of the operation and you could make `filename` a variable with a base value of `toto.csv` that can be change directly onto the management portal by doing :
 ```python